9DSG9/MKDocs/docs/index.md

 To follow these instructions, you will need:

-* A computer with macOS, Windows, or Linux operating system
+* A computer with internet access (Windows, macOS, or Linux)
 * A myBCIT email account
 * Basic knowledge of mouse, keyboard, and trackpad terminologies